dinomatic/docs.dinomatic.com/source/docs/kemoku/shortcodes.md

 ### Shortcode Generator

 You can easily generate shortcodes by using the **shortcode generator** if you choose to use shortcodes instead of blocks.
-In WordPress dashboard visit **Sportsbooks** &#8594; **Shortcodes** and you'll find generators and information about all available shortcodes.
+In WordPress dashboard visit **Kemoku Reviews** &#8594; **Shortcodes** and you'll find generators and information about all available shortcodes.

 Generate the shortcode with a couple of mouse clicks, copy and paste the result where you need.